 Sling TV is still the cheapest option for most people wanting a solid channel lineup that will cover them for MLB Network and most other channels.

 You can sign up for the Sling Orange plan along with the Sports Extra bundle for $46 per month.
-New and former customers can sign up for a free 3-day trial.

 But if you’re searching for a way to watch your home team, there are other factors (and channels) to consider.

 Sling TV: Stream MLB Network Live on Roku, Fire TV